ckeditor/ckeditor5/docs/getting-started/integrations/vuejs-v3.md

 } );
 ```

 These mocks should be placed before the tests that use CKEditor&nbsp;5.
-They are not perfect and may not cover all the cases, but they should be sufficient for basic initialization and rendering editor.
-Keep in mind that they are not a replacement for proper browser testing.
+They are imperfect and may not cover all the cases, but they should be sufficient for basic initialization and rendering editor.
+Remember that they are not a replacement for proper browser testing.

 ## Contributing and reporting issues